AreaLayer/FireBolt/README.md

 Firebolt offers a Bitcoin wallet that supports both on-chain and lightning transactions.
 The application runs a custom, non-routing Lightning node created with the Lightning Development Kit on the user's mobile phone.

 Users can back up their Bitcoin and Lightning keys with a standard BIP-39 seed and optional password.
-Lightning channels data is only saved in our sever if you use our Lightning Node, if not we'll not save your lightning channel data
+Lightning channels data is only saved in third party if you use Lightning Node.

 The other main features Firebolt supports are as follows: